Skip to content

 4. Let sync execute it automatically.

-5. Inspect mxr rules history if anything looks off.
+5. Inspect mxr rules history or the Rules history pane if anything looks off.